corelan/pin/README.md

 2. You may have to disable SAFESEH.
 3. All pintools must be considered "proof of concept" and come without any warranty whatsoever.
 The pintools have only been tested in a very small number of situations and may not work on your system.
 I do, however, encourage everyone to improve the code, performance, stability and/or submit Pull Requests to add interesting functionality.
 4. I have compiled all pin tools in "Debug" mode.
 5. If your pin tool doesn't run (i.e. if it terminates almost immediately after launching it), launch pin with the `-xyzzy -mesgon log_win` options, to activate some verbose logging.
-Open `pintool.log` for info.
+A file `pintool.log` will be created in case of C++ errors.
 6. The Corelan_HeapLog pin tool doesn't always end up launching the process.
 Try again after a few seconds and it should work.
 (Weird error in pin.log.
 Not sure what to do with it).
+7. Remove *.log files before running the Corelan_HeapLog pin tool again.
+Also, make sure any relevant previous processes are killed before launching a new pin instance.

 ## Available pintools in this repository

 ### 1. Corelan_HeapLog
 This pintool allows you to log all calls to RtlAllocateHeap, RtlReAllocateHeap, VirtualAlloc and RtlFreeHeap.<br>
-Output is written to `corelan_heaplog_<pid>.log`.
-(Fresh file for every process)
+Output is written to `corelan_heaplog_<pid>.log` (Fresh file for every process).<br>
+Exceptions are written to `corelan_heaplog_exception.log` (One file, exceptions are appended to this file)

 You can specify 2 command line options: <br>
 `-logalloc <value>`  : enable or disable logging allocations by setting value to 1 or 0<br>